Arithmetic purity of strong approximation for semi-simple simply connected groups: Acknowledgements

 We would like to thank Jean-Louis Colliot-Thélène, Cyril Demarche, Philippe Gille, Yonatan Harpaz, Diego Izquierdo, Olivier Wittenberg and Fei Xu for many interesting discussions, and to Dasheng Wei and Han Wu for kindly pointing out some inaccuracies.
 We are grateful to Tim Browning for his interest in this project and to Ulrich Derenthal for his generous support.
-Part of this work was carried out at Institut Henri Poincaré during the trimester ``À la redécouverte des points rationnels''.
-We are grateful to the organizers and the staffs for creating such stimulating atmosphere.
+Part of this work was carried out at the Institut Henri Poincaré during the trimester ``À la redécouverte des points rationnels''.
+We are grateful to the organizers and the staffs for creating very stimulating atmosphere.
+We would like to express our heartfelt thanks to the anonymous referees for their careful scrutiny and valuable suggestions.
 The first author is supported by a Humboldt-Forschungsstipendiaten.
 The second author is supported by grant DE 1646/4-2 of the Deutsche Forschungsgemeinschaft.